Tickets

 Did you know?

-Alchemy myths: For centuries, many believed the veil was created using alchemical techniques by Raimondo di Sangro, the sculpture's commissioner, who was rumored to be an alchemist.
+Many believed the veil was created using alchemical techniques by Prince Raimondo di Sangro, who was rumored to be an alchemist.
 However, it is entirely carved from a single block of marble.

 The Veiled Christ | A marble masterpiece inside Sansevero Chapel